 That synopsis hardly does justice to "An Uncommon Grace" as this movie is packed with events.
 For example we learn that Levi's mum has not spoken to her sister ever since she was kicked out for marrying an Amish man from another community.
 We also have Grace's sister having secrets of her own, whilst someone keeps breaking in to the shed at the Conner's with stuff going missing.
 As such whilst there are certain things in "An Uncommon Grace" which are a bit standard, such as Levi clearly having feelings for Grace despite the fact they are forbidden, there are elements which make this more than it first seems.

-What this actually means is that "An Uncommon Grace" does a decent job of keeping it a mystery what is exactly going on be it the Bishop pushing his daughter on to Levi or as to who murdered Levi's stepfather and why.
+What this actually means is that "An Uncommon Grace" does a decent job of keeping what is really going on a mystery, be it the Bishop trying to force Levi to marry his daughter or as to who murdered Levi's stepfather and of course why.
 Although whilst there is certainly plenty of mystery in this movie, as well as some suggestion of romance, it doesn't actually build a story so much and so after getting these various story strands we then get the revelations and of course things coming together at the end, some of which is a little surprising.

-What this all boils down to is that "An Uncommon Grace" is certainly an entertaining movie from "Hallmark Movies & Mysteries" but not to the point that this is more memorable than any other movie which airs on "Hallmark Movies & Mysteries".
+What this all boils down to is that "An Uncommon Grace" is certainly an entertaining movie from "Hallmark Movies & Mysteries" but not to the point that this is more memorable than any other movie which you will find on "Hallmark Movies & Mysteries".